 The occurrence of deaths and injuries at work remains of serious concern, with data fromthe Ministry of Internal Affairsreporting 49 deaths and 142 injuries in 2019.
 The Public Defender however remarked a slight decline in workplace accidents in 2019 compared to the previous year.

-Human rights situation in and around Abkhazia and South Ossetia
+Human rights situation in and around Georgian regions of Abkhazia and Tskhinvali region/South Ossetia

 A. Access to Abkhazia and South Ossetia